MonoidMusician/blog/sources/selective_applicative.md

     ControlFlow f i r
 ```

-However, this is not incredibly useful: a lot of forms of static analysis really want to deal with case branches at once, so it would need to detect `CaseBranch`{.haskell} and gather all the branches up.
+However, this is not incredibly useful: a lot of forms of static analysis really want to deal with case branches at once, so they would need to detect `CaseBranch`{.haskell} and re-gather all the branches up.

 Note that even if `f`{.haskell} is the type of functor where you could statically analyze the values in it (e.g. `List`{.haskell} as opposed to `IO`{.haskell}), we are instantiating it with an unknown function type.